Welcome to today's edition of the Rush 24-7 podcast.

 An entire town destroyed.

-Ten people died, maybe 12 people died.
+12 people died.

-Uh 12 people died, almost a factor of 1,000 he missed this by.
+Almost a factor of 1,000 he missed this by.

 So they're already setting the table for his being excused for this.

-Folks, uh, but but beyond that, because we all know that.
+But beyond that, because we all know that.

-We all know that if a Republican or Bush had made this comment, it'd be all we'd ever be hearing about.
+We all know that if a Republican or Bush had made this comment, it'd be all we'd ever hearing about.

 What this also illustrates is the never-ending tactic of all these Democrats to politicize everything.

-But I predicted this is gonna happen.
+I predicted this is going to happen.

-Uh uh Bush is being blamed.
+Bush is being blamed.

 What is it he's being blamed for?